 The new group will target the conference and business tourism sector, invest in new online services for members, and deliver infrastructure improvements.

 Two projects already identified are the completion of a trail on the south side of Loch Ness and the removal of trees which block views of the loch from roadside lay-bys.

 Project manager Graeme Ambrose said: "We are delighted that tourism businesses have recognised the strength of Inverness and Loch Ness joining forces to create one of the UK's most iconic visitor destinations.

 "Both are hugely strong tourist attractions in their own right, but marketed together they create a unique attraction for business and leisure visitors, one that combines the mystique and allure of Loch Ness with the vibrancy of Inverness."

-Highland Council leader Drew Hendry said the result "provides a fantastic opportunity to market and promote Inverness and Loch Ness".'New visitors'
+Highland Council leader Drew Hendry said the result "provides a fantastic opportunity to market and promote Inverness and Loch Ness".

 And the Scottish government's tourism minister, Fergus Ewing said: "The Inverness and Loch Ness area is one of the most visited parts of Scotland and the positive ballot result shows local support and enthusiasm for working together to maximise opportunities to further promote all the area has to offer."

 SCDI's Highlands and Islands Director, Fraser Grieve, said the move would help to bring businesses together to help promote the area and ensure visitor expectations are met.